-North-looking near-vertical aerial photograph of a 1-mile by 1.5-mile area recently-exposed by the retreat of Bering Glacier.
+North-looking near-vertical aerial photograph of a 1-mi by 1.5-m area recently-exposed by the retreat of Bering Glacier.
 The ground surface is covered by glacial sediment deposited in several ways, including as lodgement and ablation till, and as crevasse fill, Bering Glacier, Alaska.
 Bering Glacier flows through Wrangell-Saint Elias National Park.
 Credit: USGS.

 Drift is a gradual change in the land mass, related to soil creep.